 Madison Central High School closed in 1969, and in the coming years so did the elementary schools in the area.
 With the loss of schools came the loss of families in the neighborhood.
 Downtown retail disappeared, and some areas were replaced by topless bars and businesses that weren’t so family-friendly.

 State Street is now open to just buses and service vehicles, but until an overhaul of the street began in 1974, cars could travel on the street, too.
+(UW ARCHIVES)

 In response, the city of Madison began to overhaul downtown and State Street in the 1970s.
 The multi-phase project, championed by Soglin during his first term as mayor, created pedestrian and transit malls, widening the sidewalks of State Street and cutting off the street to anything beyond bus traffic, service vehicles, and emergency vehicles.
 New kinds of retail followed, catering to visitors and the student population.
 Changes to allow more liquor licenses brought in more restaurants, which helped spark the food destination that downtown became.
 Now, the mayor is worried that it’s come at a cost.
 Bars and restaurants can afford premium rents that many retailers cannot.